masatio/mri-images-alzheimer-classification/README.md

 ## Data Preprocessing

 Images were resized to 224x224 to match EfficientNet-b2 input.
 After that, pixel values were normalized and images were converted to tensors.
-Data was split into the train, validation, and test sets in the ratio 60:20:20.
+The dataset was split into training (80%), validation (10%), and test (10%) sets.

 ![image](https://github.com/user-attachments/assets/cbf50b2f-7d19-4c9c-835b-99c69b0b5ce6)